 COVID-19 spurs shutdown of ‘Mission Impossible’ set

-LONDON (AP) — Paramount Pictures has temporarily shut down shooting on the British set of Tom Cruise’s seventh “Mission: Impossible” film after someone tested positive for coronavirus.
+LONDON (AP) — Paramount Pictures on Thursday temporarily shut down production on the British set of Tom Cruise’s seventh “Mission: Impossible” film after someone tested positive for coronavirus.

-A Paramount spokesman says Thursday that due to a positive result during routine testing, the set will be shut down until June 14.
+“We have temporarily halted production on ‘Mission: Impossible 7’ until June 14th, due to positive coronavirus test results during routine testing,” a Paramount spokesperson said in a statement.
+“We are following all safety protocols and will continue to monitor the situation.”

 The film, which paused production for months early last year along with the rest of the film industry when the coronavirus pandemic took hold, is scheduled to be released in 2022.